How Much Does a Bathroom Renovation Cost in the UK?

 Flooring

 Most people opt for ceramic tiles for their bathroom flooring.
-These won’t be damaged by water and are easy wipe clean.
+These won’t be damaged by water and are easy to wipe clean.
 They also come in a huge range of colours so you’re bound to find a tile to fit your colour scheme.
 Expect to pay around £13 per square metre for a ceramic tile.

 Luxury vinyl floor tiles are another popular choice for bathrooms.
 There is an impressive range of patterns these days and they can be purchased as non-slip and waterproof.